Coquerel's sifaka

 Coquerel's sifaka (Propithecus coquereli) is a diurnal, medium-sized lemur of the sifaka genus Propithecus.
 It is native to northwest Madagascar.
-Coquerel's sifaka was once considered to be a subspecies of Verreaux's sifaka, but was eventually granted full species level, and is listed as Critically Endangered on the IUCN Red List due to habitat loss and hunting.
-In popular culture, it is known for being the species of the title character in the children's TV show Zoboomafoo.
+Coquerel's sifaka was once considered a subspecies of Verreaux's sifaka but was eventually granted full species status.
+It is listed as Critically Endangered on the IUCN Red List due to habitat loss and hunting.

+In popular culture, the title character in the children's TV show Zoboomafoo is a Coquerel's sifaka.
 The species was named after French entomologist Charles Coquerel.

 Description

-Its dorsal pelage and tail are white, with maroon patches on the chest and portions of the limbs.
+The dorsal pelage and tail of Coquerel's sifaka are white, and it has maroon patches on the chest and portions of the limbs.
 The coat is generally dense.
 Its face is bare and black except for a distinctive patch of white fur along the bridge of the nose.
 Its naked ears are also black, and its eyes are yellow or orange.
-The bottom of the lemur's hands and feet are black, while the thighs, arms, and chest are a chocolate brown.
+The bottom of the lemur's hands and feet are black, while the thighs, arms, and chest are chocolate brown.
 Like all lemurs, Coquerel's sifaka has a toothcomb, used for grooming and sometimes scraping fruit off a pit.

 Distribution

-This species occurs at altitudes less than 300 ft in the dry deciduous forests of northwestern Madagascar, including coastal forests.
-It occurs from the Betsiboka River, up to the Maevarano River, and is common in large area between these rivers.
+This species lives at altitudes less than 300 ft in the dry deciduous forests of northwestern Madagascar, including coastal forests.
+It is found from the Betsiboka River up to the Maevarano River, and in large area between these rivers.
 Extensive surveys of the species' distribution conducted in 2009, 2010, and 2011 led to the confirmation of its presence in most forest fragments between these rivers.
 Nevertheless, its eastern distribution limits are unclear.
 Between the Sofia and Bemarivo Rivers, the species has twice been reported to be absent (Table 1).
 Similarly, the southern part of the inter-river system between the Bemarivo and Betsiboka Rivers, where little is known about the presence of the species, requires surveys.